Paulinakbrr/Paulinakbrr/README.md

 Hello there!
-I'm Paulina Cabrera, a 29-year-old dynamo proudly navigating the realm of Junior Front-End Web Development.
+I'm Paulina Cabrera, a 29-year-old dynamo proudly navigating the realm of Front-End Web Development.
 Passionate about pixels, lines of code, and turning ideas into digital magic! :sunglasses:

 **About me:**
 - 👀 I am very curious about interesting desing proyects, even more if they are related to a very promising bussines to contribute with.